helen-tong/kickstarter/README.md

 ## LSTM Networks

-After achieving 75% accuracy of predictive power with campaign information, I wanted to know if evaluating mid-campaign comments will improve my model.
-Out of the 26,779 scraped campaigns, there are 8,001 campaigns that have mid-campaign comments.
+After achieving 75% accuracy in predicting success using basic campaign information, I wanted to know if evaluating mid-campaign comments will improve my model.
+Out of the 26,779 scraped campaigns, there are 8,001 campaigns with mid-campaign comments in which I can add to my model as an added feature.
+I set the mid-campaign date as 15 days after its launch day, all comments left before the mid-campaign dates are comments that will be evaluated.
+As shown in the graph below, majority of the campaigns (18,778) do not have mid-campaign comments.
+But out of the 8,001 campaigns with mid-campaign comments, 80% of them were successful.

 ![status_group](images/status_group.png)